-Please note that your code's behavior on the automated tests when run in the 0019 Linux VM on the grading server will determine your mark on CW3, without exception.
-The CS 0019 staff cannot "support" development environments other than the CS Linux lab machines, CSRW Linux desktop, and 0019 Linux VM; we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the 0019 Linux VM.
+Please note that your code's behavior on the automated tests when run in the 0019 Linux Docker container on the grading server will determine your mark on CW3, without exception.
+The CS 0019 staff cannot "support" development environments other than the 0019 ssh-accessible Linux machines and the 0019 Docker Linux container: we cannot diagnose problems you encounter should your code pass the tests in some other environment, but fail them in the official 0019 Linux environment on the grading server.
+In past years students who have disregarded this requirement and done CW3 under Mac OS or Windows Subsystem for Linux have found that their code yields different results in these non-0019-supported environments than on the 0019-supported version of Linux used on the grading server, 0019 ssh-accessible Linux machines, and in the Docker environment we provide.
+Don't let that happen to you-do your work in the supported 0019 Linux environment!